ZhangWan-byte/Internal_Solitary_Wave_Localization/README.md

 An ongoing project focusing on Inner Wave Detection and Localization

 # Data
 Remote sensing data from instruments on satellite, containing a number of variables.
-In total 8 variables including longitude and latitude are selected manually.
+In total 8 variables including longitude and latitude are selected manually with expertise knowledge and experiments of literatures.

 ## Results